droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 ### Morgantha Gets Suspicious
 <span class="citation"><em>This scene takes place in Chapter 5: Area O1.</em></span>

 If the players fail to convince Morgantha of a comforting cover story, she immediately becomes suspicious of their motives and presence.
 Too wary to entertain their presence any longer, she says, regretfully, that she and her daughters are tired, and asks that the players return the following day to speak further.
-(A player who succeeds on a DC 17 Wisdom (Insight) check discerns that Morgantha is suspicious, not tired.)
+(A player who succeeds on a DC 17 Perception check to Sense Motive discerns that Morgantha is suspicious, not tired.)

 If the players leave, Morgantha watches them depart from the window, then ascends to  <span class="citation">O3.
 Bedroom (p.
 127)</span> one round later to alert Bella and Offlia of the players' suspicious visit.